jessmar94/bookmark-challenge/README.md

 | bookmark | <-- add

+User flow:
+1. Visit page /bookmarks/new
+2. Type URl and title into a form
+3. Submit the form
+4. See the new book on /bookmarks page

 # User Story 3
 As a user,
 So that I can remove a bookmark
 I would like to add a delete button that removes bookmarks

+User flow:
+1. Visit bookmarks page
+2. Click a delete button next to a bookmark
+3. See the bookmarks page without that bookmark

 # User Story 4
 As a user